gbroxey/blog/wip5.md

 ### Stern-Brocot Binary Search Tree

+Skip this section if you think the use of SB tree is obvious.
+This was one of the parts which was most non-obvious to me, so I assume there will be some other people who also think it's not obvious.

 Consider maintaining intervals such that we know the next slope $dy/dx$ is somewhere in the range $[a, b]$.
 We can start with $[\frac{0}{1}, \frac{1}{0}]$, the interval of all positive reals including infinity.
 The slope $\frac{1}{0}$ here represents moving one unit directly downwards, of course, and we don't really intend to divide by zero.